 BP3, BP2, BP1, BP0 bits.
 The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in Table 3) of the device to against the program/erase instruction without hardware protection mode being set.
 To write the Block Protect (BP3, BP2, BP1, BP0) bits requires the Write Status Register (WRSR) instruction to be executed.
 Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase 32KB (BE32K), Block Erase (BE) and Chip Erase (CE) instructions (only if Block Protect bits (BP3:BP0) set to 0, the CE instruction can be executed).
 The BP3, BP2, BP1, BP0 bits are "0" as default.
 Which is un-protected.

 QE bit.
-The Quad Enable (QE) bit, a non-volatile bit which is permanently set to "1".
-The flash always performs Quad I/O mode.
+The Quad Enable (QE) bit is permanently set to "1".
+When QE is "1", Quad mode is enabled and Quad mode commands are supported along with Single and Dual mode commands.

 Status Register